Mike Sainristil

 Mike Sainristil (/'maɪki 'seɪnrɪstɪl/ MY-kee-_-SANE-rih-stil; born October 3, 2000) is a Haitian American professional football cornerback for the Washington Commanders of the National Football League (NFL).
-He played college football for the Michigan Wolverines, winning a national championship and earning All-American honors in 2023.
-Sainristil was selected by the Commanders in the second round of the 2024 NFL draft.
+He played college football for the Michigan Wolverines, winning the 2023 national championship prior to being selected by the Commanders in the second round of the 2024 NFL draft.

 Early life

 Sainristil was born on October 3, 2000, in Port-au-Prince, Haiti.
 He and his family left the country when he was seven months old after his father, a radio station director, received threats following the 2000 Haitian presidential election.
 The family settled in Everett, Massachusetts, where Sainristil later attended Everett High School.
 As a senior, Sainristil was named Massachusetts' 2018 Gatorade Player of the Year after 30 receptions for 762 yards and 12 touchdowns as a wide receiver with six interceptions as a defensive back, helping Everett reach the Division 1 North Sectional semifinals.
 He concluded his high school career with 28 receiving touchdowns.